Adding speed to mold design and manufacturing expertise

 Good reasons for Siemens part manufacturing technology

-Mirplex relies on the NX™ digital product development system and SINUMERIK computer numerical control (CNC) technology from Siemens for a fast mold development process that ensures the level of quality and precision its customers have come to expect.
+Mirplex relies on NX™ software for product development and SINUMERIK technology for computer numerical control (CNC) from Siemens for a fast mold development process that enables the level of quality and precision its customers have come to expect.
 The company evaluated a number of other solutions before upgrading from its previous I-deas™ software.
 It chose NX because of the seamless integration of the NX CAD and CAM systems, the availability of NX Mold Design and the ability to get technical support in the local language.
 Other selling points for NX were the fact that it could create the large digital assemblies that some of its molds required, and NX CAM’s support for the Siemens SINUMERIK 840D controller, which Mirplex uses to run its Huron HSM center.
 “The 840D helps us to achieve our complex mold and die machining requirements with its high-speed cutting capabilities,” adds Lachance.

 Time savings on all fronts